civboot/fngi/notes/spore.md

 When device operation command is called it always pulls {dvId:1 port:1} from the stack.
 These values do not have alignment requirements.
-In addition, if IMWS is used, then the dvId is the high order byte and the port is the low order byte.
+In addition, if LIT is used, then the dvId is the high order byte and the port is the low order byte.

 In the future, the assembly will be able to register/override dvIds by simply